Everything You Need to Know About Impact-Resistant Gloves

 The ANSI/ISEA 138-2019 standard established the minimum performance, classification, and labeling requirements for gloves designed to protect the knuckles and fingers/thumb from impact.
 Three performance levels are used to classify impact resistance: level 1, 2, and 3, with level 3 offering the highest level of protection.

-When looking for impact protection on gloves, the ANSI Impact level is represented by the following icon:
+When looking for impact protection levels on gloves, the ANSI impact level is represented by the following icon:

 Testing Method: